Amareteklay/heritage-housing-issues/README.md

 ### **Content**

-- The outline of this documentation was taken from the accompanying (to the project) code repository provided by the Code Institute.
+- The outline of this documentation was taken from the accompanying (to the project) [code repository](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) provided by the [Code Institute](https://codeinstitute.net).

--

-- The icon in the dashboard app was taken from [Font Awesome](https://fontawesome.com/)
+- The icon in the dashboard app was taken from [this page](https://twemoji.maxcdn.com/2/test/preview.html)

 ### **Acknowledgements**